Delicious moist pumpkin loaf, meets chocolate brownies, with a layer of chocolate running through the middle! A great chocolate twist on pumpkin loaf.

 - 2 1/4 cups canned pumpkin puree

-Bake in preheated 350 F. oven for 50-60 minutes, or until a tester inserted in the middle comes out clean.
+- Bake in preheated 350 F. oven for 55-75 minutes, or until a tester inserted in the middle comes out clean. *Baking times will vary, so be sure to test for doneness before removing from the oven.
 Allow to cool for 5 minutes in the pan, then remove to a cooling rack to cool completely.